 - Motor carriers’ cargo records

 - Carriers’ bills of lading

-- Expert witnesses, like engineers and accident reconstructionists who can investigate or verify whether unsecure cargo was a factor.
+- Expert witnesses, like engineers and accident reconstructionists who can investigate or verify whether unsecured cargo was a factor.

-When You Want an Experienced, Effective Advocate in Your Corner, Contact a Houston Truck Accident Attorney at Chandler McNulty, LLP
+When You Want an Experienced, Effective Advocate in Your Corner, Contact a Truck Accident Attorney at Chandler McNulty LLP.

-A Houston truck accident attorney at Chandler McNulty, LLP is ready to advocate your rights to financial recovery and justice if you have been hurt in any type of 18-wheeler wreck.
+A truck accident attorney at Chandler McNulty LLP is ready to advocate your rights to financial recovery and justice if you have been hurt in any type of 18-wheeler wreck.
 Call (713) 997-8310 or email our firm for a free consultation and important legal advice regarding your potential claim.

 - Protect your rights and the value of your claim

 - Help you obtain the full recovery you deserve.

 From offices in Houston, Chandler McNulty LLP is proud to represent accident victims and families from across the nation.